lemfn64/Unity-Project-Basic-Template/README.md

 1. Paste your project files into this repository on your local machine.
 2. Open the project on the target unity version, so all the files are modified as necessary.
 3. If you had unity collab or plastic, disable it now.
-4. Save your project.
+4. Save your project and close unity.
+5. delete left over files from plastic or collab like x.meta.private or y.meta.private.meta (some files may be hidden so enable see hidden files)
 5. Commit and push.
-6. If you are having issues with .meta files check and modify your gitignore.
+6. If you are having issues with .meta files check and modify your gitignore or make sure there are no empty folders.